-However, if a delay in submitting any of the required certification(s) was due to circumstances beyond the Member's control, they may submit an appeal with appropriate documentation to Josh Burton, HOC Team Leader, for his review.
-He will make the final determination if the SystemVisionTM and/or Green Building certification fee(s) will be forfeited.
+However, if a delay in submitting any of the required certification(s) was due to circumstances beyond the Member's control, they may submit an appeal with appropriate documentation to NCHFA's Home Ownership Community's Team Leader, for review.
+The Team Leader will make the final determination if the SystemVisionTM and/or Green Building certification fee(s) will be forfeited.